safr-ai-lab/xai-disparity/README.md

 This repo examines datasets to identify subgroups that are treated differently by a classification or regression model compared to the whole dataset.

-The paper describing the methodology in depth is available at INSERT LINK HERE.
+The pre-print describing the methodology in depth is available on [Arxiv](https://arxiv.org/abs/2303.01704).

 ## Locally Separable Important Notions